ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 1. Concept

 The concept is a brief phrase, often just a couple of words that tells the GM and other players what you do and how you act.
-Start with a noun or phrase indicating your **occupation** or area of expertise, and modify it with an adjective suggesting a **distinguishing characteristic**, a personality trait that defines you in broad strokes:
+Start with a noun or phrase indicating your **occupation keyword** or area of expertise, and modify it with an adjective suggesting a **distinguishing characteristic**, a personality trait that defines you in broad strokes:

 * haughty priestess
 * hotshot lawyer